AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-07-09-jekyll-comment-system-github-issues.md

 }
 ```

-Basically, it creates a script element and registers an `onload` listener that tags the script object as loaded and invokes a callback.
+It creates a script element and registers an `onload` listener that tags the script object as loaded and invokes a callback.
 What's that callback?
 If you look above in `initRenderComments`, we're passing in an arrow function that invokes `renderComments(comments)`:

 ```javascript
 Object.keys(commentScripts).forEach(script =>